An Integral Representation for the Dirac Propagator in the Reissner-Nordstr\"om Geometry in Eddington-Finkelstein Coordinates: Computation of the Resolvent

 For $r<r'$ we have two possibilities.
 One is to take the solution~$\widehat{\Jost{+}}$.
 This solution decays exponentially at the event horizon.
 Extending it by zero up to~$r=r_0$ gives a solution in~$L^2$.
 This leads us to the ansatz \beq \Phi^{\infty}_{2}(r) = b \:\Theta(r'-r) \:\Theta(r - r_+) \:\widehat{\Jost{+}}(r) \:. \eeq The other possibility is to take another fundamental solution and to extend it across the event and Cauchy horizons up to the boundary at~$r=r_0$.
-Because of the negative imaginary part of $\omega_{\varepsilon}$, only the constant function $\widecheck{\mathcal{J}}_{-}(r)$ is square integrable at the Cauchy horizon.
-However, for almost all values of~$\omega$, this solution does not satisfy the boundary conditions at~$r_0$.
-For this reason, we are forced to choose the fundamental solution~\eqref{Phi2} with two free parameters~$a , b \, \in \C$ (here the superscript~$\infty$ clarifies that~$r'$ lies in the asymptotic end).
+Because of the negative imaginary part of $\omega_\varepsilon$, only the constant function $\widecheck{\mathcal{J}}_{-}(r)$ is square integrable at the Cauchy horizon.
+However, for all values of~$\omega$, this solution does not satisfy the boundary conditions at~$r_0$.
+For this reason, we are forced to choose the fundamental solution~\eqref{Phi2}, leaving us with two free parameters~$a , b \, \in \C$ (here the superscript~$\infty$ clarifies that~$r'$ lies in the asymptotic end).
 These solutions are shown in Figure~\ref{fig1}.

 We next consider the case~$r_- < r' \leq r_+$.
 By the same argumentation as above, there are no non-trivial solutions crossing the Cauchy horizon.
-This leads to the conclusion that the wave needs to vanish at $r'$ and is continuously extended by zero to $r_0$.
+Therefore, the wave needs to vanish at $r'$ and is continuously extended by zero to $r_0$.
+This leads us to the above ansatz where both fundamental solutions are considered only in the region~$r>r'$.